Describe each of the following as a physical or chemical property... | Channels for Pearson+

 1

-Understand the difference between physical and chemical properties.
-A physical property can be observed without changing the substance's chemical identity, while a chemical property describes the ability of a substance to undergo a specific chemical change.
+Step 1: Understand the difference between physical and chemical properties.
+A physical property can be observed or measured without changing the substance's identity, such as color, melting point, or density.
+A chemical property describes a substance's ability to undergo a specific chemical change, resulting in a new substance.

-Consider the process described: apple slices turning brown when exposed to air.
-This involves a change in the apple's appearance.

-Determine if the change involves a chemical reaction.
-In this case, the browning of apple slices is due to a chemical reaction called oxidation, where enzymes in the apple react with oxygen in the air.

 Was this helpful?